techtangents/java-incredible-proof-machine/readme.markdown

 - No missing type parameters (unless inferred)
 - No non-final params, classes, variables
 - No recursion
+- No casting, instanceof, reflection
+- No mocks or proxies
+- No for, while, goto, break, continue
+- No side effects

 But...
 I don't have lambda expressions
 --------------------------------------